Azure/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

 ### Validate images in Azure

 1. Return to the Azure Portal in your browser and validate that the images appear in your Container Registry under the "Repositories" area.
-2. Under tags, you will see "v1" listed.

 ![img](img/02_acr_repositories.png)

+2. Click on the Repository name and under 'tags' section, you will see "v1" listed.